Protofall/Crayon-Utilities/VmuLcdIconCreator/README.md

 `--frames`/`-f` is the number of LCD icon frames the binary will contain.
 By default its 1 and it can go up to 255.

+`--pm`/`--png-mode` is used for greyscale.
+It will either give you a png output of the greyscale preview (0) or just the entire binary with each individual frame (1).
+Default is 0.